tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 <!--truncate-->

-[YARA][yara] is one a bedrock tool when it comes to writing detections on binary data.
+[YARA][yara] is a bedrock tool when it comes to writing detections on binary data.
 Malware analysts develop them based on sandbox results or threat reports, incident responders capture the attacker's toolchain on disk images or in memory, and security engineers share them with their peers.